-Students must receive the written permission of the Director/CEO before accepting any offers of professional theatrical, film, television, radio or photographic engagements.

-This policy applies to both semester/term time and holiday periods while a student is currently enrolled at NIDA.
-Students are expected not to continue with, or enter into, any agreement with an agent or agents while they are enrolled at NIDA.
+Students must receive the written permission of the Director/CEO before accepting any offers of professional theatrical, film, television, radio, or photographic engagements.
+This policy applies to both semester/term time and holiday periods while a student is enrolled at NIDA.
+Students are expected not enter into, or continue with, any agreement with an agent or agents while they are enrolled at NIDA.